 Patrons Who Are Deaf / Hard of Hearing

 Forecastle Festival has an American Sign Language (ASL) team available.
 Some main stage (Mast and Boom) shows will be interpreted.
-Because it takes quite a lot of time for interpreters to study and practice the music, please send specific requests for interpreted acts to email@example.com as soon as possible.
+Because it takes quite a lot of time for interpreters to study and practice the music, please send specific requests to us as soon as possible at email@example.com.
 Please include your cell phone number in the request.
 Please note we will do our best to accommodate requests but cannot guarantee anything.
 During the event, stop by the Access Center to see the entire interpreter schedule and get more information.

 Pets are NOT allowed at the festival; however, service animals, which are trained to provide assistance to a patron with a disability, are welcome.
 The owner of the animal may be asked what service the animal provides.
-A Notice of Responsibility, available for download here, should be filled out by the owner for the service animal.
-Be prepared to show this Notice to the Security Staff when arriving at the festival.
+If you have a service animal, please use the west entrance and alert security when you arrive.
+Once security is alerted, you will be directed to the access center to fill out a notice of responsibility for your service animal.

 Special Dietary Needs